Twitch Build Guide by SpaghettiMonster

 Carefully picking when to go for the kill -

 In the video below: I had passively poked and expunged Tristana to where she's 2/3rd health even with Soraka healing her.
 I know I can now kill her regardless if there's a gank.
-She tries to bait us into a gank but she's not cognizant to how much burst Twitch can do after an Ambush. /league-of-legends/ability/venom-cask-99 /edit/wiki-article?create=Spray+and+Pray demolish entire teams when used properly.
+She tries to bait us into a gank but she's not cognizant to how much burst Twitch can do after an Ambush. /league-of-legends/ability/venom-cask-99 /league-of-legends/ability/spray-and-pray-101 demolish entire teams when used properly.
 A stealthed positioning with bonus attack speed, bonus AD, an extra 300 range, and shooting through multiple people is too much for them to handle if they don't kill you quickly.

 Unique to Twitch (How to be effective in team fights & lane)